aipachakutiqwan/NER-classifier-DistilBERT/README.md

 ## 6. Comparison of HF Finetunned model and ONNX model

-It was verified that both models HF Finetunned model and ONNX model has the same predictions (verified with a sample sanity check logits comparison).
-Additionaly the metrics evaluation on the test set (precision, recall, f1, accurary) are the same.
+Both models HF Finetunned model and ONNX model has the same predictions (verified with a sample sanity check logits comparison).
+Additionaly the metrics evaluation on the test set (precision, recall, f1, accurary) for both models are the same.

 ```python
 ## TODO: metrics

 ```

-In relation to the model inference performance, it was verified that the ONNX optimized model is faster than the Finetunned HF model.
+The optimized ONNX model is faster than the HF finetunned model for the predictions, there are some preprocessing of the input (padding to 512 tensor size) and postprocessing of the output which take some additional time.

+ the prediction of the test set (108378 samples) took less time using the ONNX model.